aexoden/rosa/README.md

 the minimum encounter timings instead of the average, but additional features are planned.

+#### `-p, --prefer-fewer-locations`

+When the `maximum-step-segments` option is configured, this option enforces that routes will always use the fewest locations possible to take steps that still gives the optimum result.
+The default behavior is instead to prefer taking every step as late as possible.
+Enabling this option will increase runtime to some degree, as it requires calculating additional states.

 #### `-c, --cache-type`

 Sets the type of cache used.
 There are three options available: `dynamic`,